Biologically Inspired Oscillating Activation Functions Can Bridge the Performance Gap between Biological and Artificial Neurons: Desirable properties of activation functions

+A consequence of the linearity for small input values is that the entire network behaves like a linear classifier after initialization with small parameter values.
+This linearity at initialization has a regularizing effect since the non-linear part of the activation is only used as needed (avoiding overfitting).
+Another consequence of linearity is that $g(0)=0$, since a linear function has zero value for zero input. \\

 Table \ref{properties} and Table \ref{addit} provide a comprehensive summary of different activation functions and their properties.
+Activation functions that are sign equivalent to the identity function do not have the XOR property as proven in a previous paper \cite{noel2021growing}.
 A function $f$ is said to be sign-equivalent to a function $g$ iff $sign(f(z))=sign(g(z))$ for all values of $z$.
-Activation functions that are sign equivalent to the identity function do not have the XOR property as proven in \cite{noel2021growing}.
+Activation functions that are sign equivalent to the identity function are strictly negative for negative inputs, strictly positive for positive inputs and zero only at the origin. \\